jbfranco21/DH-110-Assignment-2/README.md

 ## To-Do List
 The To-Do list page creates a space to list out assignments and order them based on priority.
 Creating a task involves a title, description, due date, priority, and category.
 Once completed, the user can check it off and it will be displayed in the completed section.

+## Study Session
+The study session page allows the used to set a timer in order to follow time management techniques.
+Features a settings button, restart button, and music widget.
+This page also displays the to do list.

 # Information Architecture